Irratzo/Containers/content/build_contain.rst

 In a moment we'll test the created image on our HPC platform but, first, you should be able to run a shell in an instance of the Docker Singularity container and run your singularity image there.

-.. exercise :: Run the Singularity image you've created
+.. exercise:: Run the Singularity image you've created

   .. tabs::